waterjugs/SYN-Seed-Script/README.md

 ![first](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Game%20Resolution%20Error.png)

-## Delete all Intro Movies from your game folders.
+## Delete all Intro Movies from your respective game folder.

+-If you are using the STEAM version of Hell Let Loose
 > Steam Intro Movies Location: "*YourSteamInstallPath*\\steamapps\common\Hell Let Loose\HLL\Content\Movies"

+-If you are using the EPIC GAMES version of Hell Let Loose
 > Epic Games Intro Movies Location: "Program Files\Epic Games\HellLetLooseG0WU4\HLL\Content\Movies"

 ## Download the latest release